Brand kits

 Understanding the brand kit sections

-The sections in a brand kit include:
+The default brand kit sections include:

 • Global Goals - core mission and values guiding all content toward your brand’s objectives.